micnncim/action-label-syncer/README.md

 ![](./docs/assets/screenshot.png)

 The default file path is `.github/labels.yml`, but you can specify any file path with `jobs.<job_id>.steps.with`.
-To create manifest of GitHub labels for the current status of labels easily, we recommend using [label-exporter](https://github.com/micnncim/label-exporter).
+To create manifest of the current labels easily, we recommend using [label-exporter](https://github.com/micnncim/label-exporter).

 ### Create Workflow